yuuushio/Custom-Jupyter-Book-CSS/README.md

 - Avoid `code blocks` in headings.
 - Avoid more than 1 nested list.
 - Separate single line of code (in fenced code blocks) if it's too long/exceeds width.
+- Do not start a section with a list.
+Doesn't look good.

 ## TODO
 - Pre-package the fonts in use and define font-face